zama-ai/concrete-ml/docs/developer-guide/onnx_pipeline.md

-# More about ONNX
+# Importing ONNX

 Internally, Concrete-ML uses [ONNX](https://github.com/onnx/onnx) operators as intermediate representation (or IR) for manipulating machine learning models produced through export for [PyTorch](https://github.com/pytorch/pytorch), [Hummingbird](https://github.com/microsoft/hummingbird) and [skorch](https://github.com/skorch-dev/skorch).

 As ONNX is becoming the standard exchange format for neural networks, this allows Concrete-ML to be flexible while also making model representation manipulation quite easy.
-In addition, it allows for straight-forward mapping to NumPy operators, supported by Concrete-Numpy to use the Concrete stack FHE conversion capabilities.
+In addition, it allows for straight-forward mapping to NumPy operators, supported by Concrete-Numpy to use Concrete stack's FHE conversion capabilities.

 ## Torch to NumPy conversion using ONNX